CtrlK

 Trigger Term Quality

-Explicitly lists natural trigger phrases users would say: 'documenso architecture', 'documenso best practices', 'documenso project structure', 'how to organize documenso'.
-Also includes relevant terms like 'document signing applications'.
+Explicitly lists natural trigger phrases like 'documenso architecture', 'documenso best practices', 'documenso project structure', 'how to organize documenso', and also includes terms like 'document signing applications'.
+These are terms users would naturally say.

 3 / 3